FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 SWITZERLAND DAY 4 – FULL-DAY TRIP: LAUTERBRUNNEN

-Come and explore Lauterbrunnen Valley and its epic 72 waterfalls!
-Take some Instagram-worthy pics of the stunning Staubbachwaterfall.
+Explore Lauterbrunnen Valley and its epic 72 waterfalls!
+Take some Instagram-worthy pics of the stunning Staubbach Waterfall.
 And if that’s not enough, visit Trümmelbachfälle during the summer months for an unforgettable experience – just make sure to bring waterproof clothes so that you can fully appreciate all this natural beauty in comfort after a rainstorm or two!

 ➡️ Lauterbrunnen is the perfect destination for an outdoor adventure!
 Check out my Lauterbrunnen guide for more, detailed, information.

-Step aside, Mount Rushmore!
-The Swiss Skyline is where it’s at.
-You don’t want to miss the amazing Eiger, Mönch, and Jungfrau mountains on your Switzerland itinerary – they are so gorgeous you’ll be left speechless (on a clear day).
+Enjoy views of the amazing Eiger, Mönch, and Jungfrau mountains on your Switzerland itinerary – they are so gorgeous you’ll be left speechless (at least on a clear day).
 You can see this natural skyline from many places in the Jungfrau Region but one of the best places is from Mürren/Lauterbrunnen.

 At the top, you have stunning views of the Alps but also the 007 Walk of Fame and an exhibition dedicated to the movie!
 It’s a unique way to experience one of Hollywood’s most famous movies.